 Digital perils and risks at sea

-In this IIL claims lecture Professor Kevin Jones and Kimberly Tam will discuss what affects maritime cyber risks, and the perils they may introduce, and ways the sector needs to evolve its cyber-safety as technology becomes more advanced, relied-upon, and prevalent in the modern world.
+In this IIL claims lecture Professor Kevin Jones discussed what affects maritime cyber risks, and the perils they may introduce, and ways the sector needs to evolve its cyber-safety as technology becomes more advanced, relied-upon, and prevalent in the modern world.

 By the end of this lecture members would have gained an insight into:

 - How maritime cyber-threats need to be assessed

 - How existing risk assessment tools are not fully suited for maritime-cyber specifically

 - How a new maritime-cyber risk assessment tool can help identify and mitigate a number of cyber-related threats at sea and at port

 Andrew MacKenzie ACII, Marine Claims Adjuster, Atrium Underwriters Ltd.

 Registration & Security